MichaelJbyte/Linux-Practice-01/README.md

   * [An useful way to search for what groups a user is related to is by using the following command: cat /etc/group | grep -E "username"]
 - Sudo commands and actions are logged.
+- "Daemon": A program that runs as a background process.

+### User Management:
+- Every user has a home directory.
+It can be found at: '/home/username'
+- _su_: To enter a root terminal, use this command.
+- The '/etc/passwd' path holds user information and details such as the name, password availability(x = stored in /etc/shadow, * = no login access, ! = locked acc, " " = no passwd), UID & GID, home directory, and shell.
+- The '/etc/shadow' path holds password information for users such as the name, password hash, date of last change, min/max passwd age, and expiration info(3).
+- The '/etc/group' path holds group information such as group name, group passwd (usually a *), GID, and the users associated.

 ### Commands